Updated August 13 2016

 The release of aquarium pets is illegal and harmful.
 You can help by doing the following.
 Know your fish before you buy!
 Some species, such as the Pacu, will require a large aquarium when they grow to full size.
 Fish size is not restricted by tank size.
 Drain aquarium water on dry land.
 Never release or flush unwanted aquarium pets or aquarium water into natural waters, drainage ditches or sewers.
 Dispose of aquarium plants simply by drying or burning them.
 Donate unwanted aquarium fish, snails or plants to a pet store, school or aquarium hobbyist.
 Advertise to give them away for free.

 Spread the word and take action to prevent the introduction and spread of aquarium species in the wild.
 This will help protect the environment and sustain the recreational and economic benefits that result from healthy fisheries and clean waters.
 Contact an executive member of your club, they will first find out what type of fish or amphibian it is.
 Once identified, arrangements are made to have the fish picked up.
-The Canadian Association of Aquarium Clubs (CAOAC) has a network in place with a Chairman, Tom Mason e-mail, who will work at finding a home for the fish or amphibian.
+The Canadian Association of Aquarium Clubs (CAOAC) has a network in place with a Chairman, Jerry Draper e-mail, or Ann Marie Towell email for our western provinces, who will work at finding a home for the fish or amphibian.
 If no home can be found, the animal will be euthanized.